D.J. Jordan hasn’t always been a fan of politics, but he likes public policy and he loves people.

 D.J. was born and raised in the Tidewater, Virginia area by parents who escaped poverty through family commitment, education, entrepreneurship, and hard work.
 D.J. earned a Bachelors of Science in Communications from Liberty University, and played on the football team as a student-athlete.
 He also earned a Masters in Public Management from The Johns Hopkins University.
 He worked in the United States Congress for ten years in several offices, including the House Committee on Small Business.

 Prior to coming to Capitol Hill in 2008, he worked in broadcast journalism at CNN and also Fox News.
 D.J. now works for a public relations firm in Alexandria, Virginia.
 In 2017, D.J. completed a four-year term on the Virginia State Board of Social Services, which oversees the foster care system and welfare programs in Virginia.
 During the last year of his term, D.J. was unanimously voted to serve as its Chairman.
 D.J. currently serves his community with the Prince William County Fatherhood Initiative, and is an Alternate Commissioner on the Potomac and Rappahannock Transportation Commission (PRTC), a transit agency that runs the OmniRide bus system.
-He also serves on the Board of Directors of Virginia’s Kids Belong, a nonprofit that helps foster children.
-Over the last several years, D.J. has been an assistant coach with the American Pride Youth Football League (APYFL).
+Over the last several years, D.J. has been an assistant coach with the American Pride Youth Football League (APYFL), and he has been a TV broadcast commentator for college football games.
 D.J. and his wife, Glorya, have four children, and have fostered and also adopted from foster care.
 They live in the Winding Creek Estates neighborhood in Woodbridge, and are members of Move Church in Lake Ridge.